Report business or professional income and expenses

 Form T2125 can also be used to report business income and expenses from self-employed commission sales.

-You have to complete a separate form for each business or professional activity you operate, if you have two or more of either.
+You have to fill out a separate form or financial statement for each of your business or professional activities.
 For more information, see Interpretation Bulletin IT-206, Separate Businesses.